hilbix/pymcfo/README.md

   - Unix: `$HOME/.minecraft`
   - Windows: `%APPDATA%\.minecraft`
 - Download suitable `pymcfo*.jar` from ["build" branch](https://github.com/hilbix/pymcfo/tree/builds)
-  (or compile it yourself, it|s in `build/libs/` then)
+  (or compile it yourself, it's in `build/libs/` then)
 - Place the `pymcfo*.jar` into dir `mods`
 - Run Minecraft once.
-This creates directory `pzmcfo` with following subdirs:
+This creates directory `pymcfo` with following subdirs:
   - `ini` when Minecraft is started (before entering world)
   - `srv` on the Minecraft server side
   - `usr` on the Minecraft client side